lndvng/junior-portfolio/README.md

 ![portfolio screenshot](./assets/images/portfolio%20screenshot.png)
 links in the nav bar will navigate you to associated section on website page

-click on a portfolio image to be directed to the deployed link of project in a new window
+click on a project image to be directed to the deployed link of project in a new window

 ## Deployed Website Link
 https://lndvng.github.io/junior-portfolio/